Champs CC Logo

 Anger Management

 NAMA SealOur Anger Management Curriculum is a 12-hour course and is guided by a workbook from the National Anger Management Association (NAMA).
 The assessment consists of a face-to-face interview between the client and a counselor, along with a self-assessment.
-The assessment will take approximately one hour and the fee is $100.
+The assessment will take approximately one hour.

 What is included in the workbook?